The Spirit of Glory

 just a sloshing to and fro, to and fro,

-pressing against my skin.
+that presses against my skin.

-It takes lingering there to open the nameless ...
+It takes a lingering there ...

-then the lips of presence part.
+until the lips of presence part.
+Open.

 And in the slow pastel dawn